 - 6 g tube of freeze dried strawberries

-Place about 5cm of water in a small saucepan and bring to the boil.
-Reduce the heat to a simmer, then place the cacao butter into a heatproof bowl and place it over the water - it shouldn't actually touch the water.
+- Place about 5cm of water in a small saucepan and bring to the boil.
+Reduce the heat to a simmer, then place 160g cacao butter into a heatproof bowl and place it over the water - it shouldn't actually touch the water.

-Meanwhile place the coconut in a small high speed blender jug and process until smooth.
+- Meanwhile place 50g coconut in a small high speed blender jug and process until smooth.

-When the cacao butter has melted add it to the coconut along with the maple syrup and vanilla extract and process until well combined.
+- When the cacao butter has melted add it to the coconut along with 3 tbsp maple syrup, 1 tsp vanilla extract and 2 tsp sunflower lecithin and process until well combined.